our story: A Love Story that became DAKTARI

 - The Wildlife Orphanage: The animals at DAKTARI all have their own story about how the got to us.
 Some of them were brought to us after being found abandoned nearby, some were given to DAKTARI after being rehabilitated but are not able to be released, some were even born here.
 For each and every animal at DAKTARI, we provide love and care to give them a second chance at life.
 They serve an important purpose at DAKTARI as they act as our animal ambassadors for teaching the children.

 - The Outreach Program: Our work doesn't stop at DAKTARI's gate.
-We go into the local villages weekly to provide environmental education opportunities to children at the high schools and the creches.
+We go into the local villages weekly to provide environmental education opportunities to children at the high schools and creches.
 We also sponsor and implement community improvement projects like building a dustbin or planting trees.
+When the children are busy writing their exams, we host a Job Hunting Program where local unemployed youths gain the skills they need to find a job.

 Through DAKTARI's programs, we have reached more than 4,000 children in 10 years, cared for hundreds of animals, and helped dozens of youth get employed.
 If you want to become involved with DAKTARI's work, consider becoming a volunteer or donating!